 - Talk it over with your family and friends.
 A good place to start is by making a plan-taking time to do something thoughtful before you leave your job can make leaving less stressful overall.
 Also, you should consider how to communicate your plan to your current employer, as well as your family and friends.
 Most people don’t want to hear “I quit” right out of the gate, but they might be more willing to listen if you’ve set up a meeting with them to explain your decision.

 - Check on your personal finances.
 As you know, quitting your job is no small decision, but it can quickly turn into a financial disaster if you are not careful about the consequences.
-If you’re considering quitting your job, it pays to spend some time thinking about the things you will need to do without your income and the things you will need to do with your income.
+If you’re considering quitting your job, it pays to spend some time thinking about your finances and savings.
+And if you are planning to quit in the future, it could be better to start saving rigorously.
+You can set up a savings account, and with the help of ACH payment process, you can automate monthly payments to avoid overspending.

 At some point in your life, you may find yourself questioning whether you should quit your job.
 Perhaps you’re sick of the hours and lack of fulfillment in your role, or you’re burnt out and just don’t see a reason to keep going.
 If you’ve been thinking about quitting, you may want to stop and consider how the decision will affect your job and your personal life, and the lives of those around you.
 Depending on how you’ll be looking for work in the future, the choice to quit may affect your career and your personal life, and that of those around you.